My Daughter Is a Zombie (film)

 My Daughter Is a Zombie is a 2025 South Korean zombie comedy film directed by Pil Gam-sung and starring Jo Jung-suk, Lee Jung-eun, Cho Yeo-jeong, Yoon Kyung-ho, and Choi Yu-ri.
 Film adaptation of manhwa of the same name by Yun-chang Lee, it depicts a father's struggle to protect his daughter, who has been infected with a zombie virus, as he seeks refuge in his mother's rural home.

-It was released theatrically on July 30, 2025 in South Korea.
-The film has grossed $38 million worldwide, becoming the highest-grossing South Korean film of 2025.
+The film was released theatrically on July 30, 2025 in South Korea.
+It grossed $37.9 million worldwide, becoming the highest-grossing South Korean film of 2025.